markaplet/macdown-theme-dracula/README.md

 `~/Library/Application Support/MacDown/Themes`

 Open MacDown's Preferences and navigate to the Editor tab.
-Select Dracula in the Theme: dropdown.
-You may need to hit the Reload button.
+Select "Dracula" or "Dracula+" in the Theme: dropdown.
+You may need to hit the Reload button if you do not see dracula in the list of theme options.

 ![image](https://raw.githubusercontent.com/markaplet/macdown-theme-dracula/master/screenshots/prefs.png)